Aerros/sql-server-assessment/README.md

 `@CleanupTime` is in **hours**.
 168 = one week.
 It is a policy decision, marked `--!REPLACE`.
 SQL Server can only express "delete files older than N", so tiered retention — weekly for six weeks, monthly for six months — is out of scope for the tool and has to be solved elsewhere.
+See `runbooks/RUNBOOK_00_recovery_planning.md` section 3 for how the number is derived rather than guessed.

 `@Verify` runs `RESTORE VERIFYONLY` after each backup.
 Good by default; skip it on very large databases or very many of them, where it roughly doubles job